 This release contains the ENTIRE AGREEMENT between the parties hereto, and the terms of this release are contractual and not a mere recital.

-I have carefully read the preceding release and know the contents.
+I have carefully read the preceding general release and know the contents.
 I sign the same as my own free act.

 Plaintiffs typically agree to sign a mutual release and settlement agreement in exchange for accepting some sort of monetary offer from the defendant.
-A settlement is something most people are familiar with -- instead of taking a case to trial a defendant offers to pay money if the plaintiff drops the case.
+A written settlement is something most people are familiar with -- instead of taking a case to trial, a defendant offers to pay money if the plaintiff drops the case.

-An "out of court settlement" typically refers to a voluntarily agreement which resolves a legal dispute between two parties instead of resolving the issue in court.
-In the context of personal injury law, out of court settlements usually involve a payment of money by the defendant.
-In some cases an out of court settlement might be reached before a lawsuit is even filed.
+An "out-of-court settlement" typically refers to a voluntary agreement that resolves a legal dispute between two parties instead of resolving the issue in court.
+In the context of personal injury law, out-of-court settlements usually involve a payment of money by the defendant.
+In some cases, an out-of-court settlement might be reached before a lawsuit is even filed.

-Once a settlement agreement is reach and all parties have signed and submitted the mutual release agreement, insurance companies typically pay out claims or settlement amounts within a week or two.
+Once a settlement agreement is reached and all parties have signed and submitted the mutual release agreement, insurance companies typically pay out claims or settlement amounts within a week or two.
 There are always circumstances that can delay this process and all companies have different policies.